 The site spreads across three national parks (Gunung Leuser, Kerinci Seblat and Bukit Barisan Selatan) and its borders encompass wild, thrumming rainforest, towering volcanoes (Mount Kerinci), high-altitude lakes (Lake Gunung Tujuh) and crashing waterfalls.

 Getting around can be tricky, with permits and guides required to visit many of the more remote parts, such as Kerinci Seblat’s southern areas, but most tour operators can oblige.
 A good base is Bukit Lawang (in Gunung Leuser); it has plenty of treks and the priceless opportunity to see the Sumatran orangutan roam the semi-wild.

-Flights connect Kuala Lumpur to Medan (2hr).
-From there, buses go via Binjai to Bukit Lawang (2hr).
-LIKE THIS?
-TRY…
+Getting there: Flights connect Kuala Lumpur to Medan (two hours).
+From there, buses go via Binjai to Bukit Lawang (two hours).

 Cambodia’s 12th-century Khmer city of Angkor may contain some 300-plus temples, but the surging crowds that wash over it from dawn to dusk can make it seem a lot smaller.
 However, with a bit of planning, you can dodge the throng.